-Most meeting attendees drop in and out throughout the scheduled time, and staying for the entire duration is welcome as well (though only the person with the access key to the meeting space absolutely HAS to).
+Most meeting attendees drop in and out throughout the scheduled time, and staying for the entire duration is welcome as well (though only the person entrusted with the door key absolutely HAS to).
 Our venue is the Black Lodge Research hackerspace in Redmond, as the most excellent Living Computer Museum is no longer in a position to host us now that they are open to the general public.
 Happily, the Black Lodge is also quite excellent.

 Please note that our change in venue to the Black Lodge was accompanied by a change in the provision of comestibles.
 Food is now on a Pot Luck basis.
 Please bring a bit of something to share — all you need is a little more than you’d want to feed yourself plus maybe one or two other people.
 An entire pot of something is most likely overkill.

-An important point concerning the pot luck meal, and one which none of us had previously ever thought would have had to be explicitly stated, is this… If you wouldn’t eat it yourself, chances are that no one else at a meeting will want to eat it either.
-How is it that this is news to anyone?
+Concerning the pot luck meal… If you wouldn’t eat it yourself, chances are that no one else at a meeting will want to eat it either.
+Effort is commendable; further-thought-through effort is even more so.

 Next Scheduled Meeting:

 - Our next regular meeting will be held on Saturday, August 27th, 2016, from 11:30 AM to 5:00 PM.

 At the meeting, there will be table space and power to set up anything you want to show off—short of Big Iron, of course.
 (When people bring relevant items to pass along to fellow enthusiasts, we have been known to set up a little Buy-Sell-Free-Trade table, as well.)
 In addition to attendees informally showing one another what marvellous things they’ve collected or been working on, we sometimes have repair parties or actual presentations.
 More of each are always welcome!
 Come, show off a bit and become famous!
 Or infamous, if you prefer — that works too.